- Written by Dr.Mehmet Demircioglu

-Hairline or Crown First in a Hair Transplant?
+Hairline or Crown First in Hair Transplant Planning

-If both areas need work and donor hair is limited, I usually prioritize the hairline and frontal mid scalp before the crown.
-The reason is simple.
-The front frames the face and usually gives the strongest visible return for each graft.
-The crown can still be important, but it often needs careful timing, medical stabilization, and sometimes a second session after 12 to 18 months when the first result can be judged properly.
+If both areas need work and donor hair is limited, I often prioritize the hairline and frontal mid-scalp before the crown.
+The front frames the face and gives the strongest visible return for each graft in many patients.
+The crown can still matter deeply, but it often needs careful timing, medical stabilization, and sometimes a second session after 12 to 18 months when the first result can be judged properly.
+A 3,000-graft plan must have a clear priority before surgery begins.

-Why do I usually protect the front before chasing the crown?
+Why is the front often protected before the crown?

-This is also why I do not treat the hairline as a simple line to be lowered.
+I also do not treat the hairline as a simple line to be lowered.
 It is a surgical design decision that must respect age, facial proportions, temple shape, hair direction, donor limits, and future loss.
 A patient who wants the front treated first should still understand natural hairline design in hair transplant before approving any plan.

 The crown is different.
-It is usually seen from above, behind, or in photos taken under overhead light.
+It is usually judged from above, behind, or in overhead photos, and the crown whorl changes how light exposes the scalp.
 It can bother the patient very deeply, but it does not frame the face in the same way.
-Clinically, that difference matters.
+That difference matters.

-A patient may say that the crown bothers him more because he sees it in photos from behind.
-I understand that.
-But the mirror is not the only guide.
-A surgeon must think about the whole future pattern of hair loss, not only the most emotional photograph.
+You may say the crown bothers you more because you see it in photos from behind.
+That feeling is real.
+But the most emotional photograph cannot be the only guide.
+The whole future pattern of hair loss has to be considered.

 The crown can wait in many patients.
 A wasted donor area cannot be easily replaced.
-That is the principle I want patients to understand before they accept an aggressive front to crown package.
+That is the principle to understand before accepting an aggressive front-to-crown package.

 If the donor is excellent, the hair is thick, the crown is small, and the frontal area is already stable or already treated, the discussion changes.
 But when donor supply is limited, the front usually deserves first priority.